fylobc/fylobc.github.io/_parts/Part_0.md

 Lisa got into a four person car with Mike, Greta, and Suhil, the other lead negotiator.
 They made awkward small talk for a bit and then passed into silence, as the hosts respected that Lisa and Suhil were tired from the long trip.

 It was like being on a cross between an aircraft carrier and one of the artificial islands off Dubai.
-The water was ever-present, even in the center of the city, though the island was so massive it didn't feel the waves.
-The buildings were mostly apartment blocks, four or five stories high, though there were some mansions dotted among them, and each neighborhood had a park.
-Topography had been added, with the highest point of the island close to the eastern shore, and there were plenty of trees, gardens and public art installations.
+The water was ever-present -- even in the center of the island you could smell the salt water -- but the island was so massive it didn't feel the waves.
+The buildings were mostly apartment blocks, four or five stories high, though there were some bungalows and family homes dotted among them, and each neighborhood had a park.
+The surface of the island had some gentle topography, and a hill on the eastern edge which was the highest point of the island.

 What stuck out the most was the newness of everything.
-In the way that American cities can feel young to European visitors, Friedland felt young to outside visitors.
-Not that the architecture was sterile or homogeneous.
-The master urban plan had been done by B.I.G., but competitions had been held to design different parts of the city, and even specific buildings.
-The central avenues were wide, but also had wide bike lanes and pavements.
-Some side streets were also wide, while others were very narrow, and pedestrian only.
-The city bustled, though it still felt slightly undercrowded.
-Lisa made a mental note that the infrastructure could support an increase in the population.
+All the materials were clean and modern, and there was a studied lack of sterility and homogeneity.
+The master urban plan had been done by B.I.G., but competitions had been held to design different parts of the city, and even specific buildings, so each neighborhood had a distinct character.
+The pod took them down a wide central avenue, which also had space for bike lanes and tree-lined pavements.
+Off the main road there were narrow side streets, some of them so narrow that only pedestrians and bikes could use them.

-But everything was made of new materials, and clean, with a studied lack of sterility.
-It would take decades before Friedland had the character it was trying to project.
+The city bustled, but it still felt slightly undercrowded, and Lisa made a mental note that the infrastructure could easily support an increase in the population.